-Water levels were above normal for most sampling events (Figure 15).
-Southeast Michigan experienced generally normal wet weather conditions this spring with rainfall averages on par with a range typical for May (Figure 16).
+Water levels were fairly average for most sampling events (Figure 15).
+Southeast Michigan experienced generally dry weather conditions this fall with rainfall averages 2-3" lower than typical for May (Figure 16).

 Figure 15: Streamflow data from the United States Geological Survey gage on the Lower Rouge River.
-Data are shown for the week prior to sampling (April 24, 2022) to the conclusion of all sampling events (May 24, 2022).
-Sixteen year (16) year median data are depicted by the orange triangles, and the daily mean of stream discharge for the time period under consideration is depicted by the solid blue line.
+Data are shown for the week prior to data collection (April 19, 2023) to the conclusion of all sampling events (May 19, 2023).
+Seventeen year (17) year median data are depicted by the orange triangles, and the daily mean of stream discharge for the time period under consideration is depicted by the solid blue line.